Dr Caroline Mitchell

 Antony Chuter

 Antony Chuter is passionate about improving healthcare for all in the UK.
-He has lived with chronic pain for over 22 years and he is especially interested in patient safety and also E-Health.
+He has lived with chronic pain for over 35 years and he is especially interested in patient safety and also E-Health.
 He chairs the Patient Liaison Committee at the British Pain Society, is chair of Pain UK; a charity which works to improve the support and care of people who live with pain and he is a past chair of the Patient Partnership Group at the RCGP.

 Antony is an experienced lay co applicant - having worked on more than 6 national projects.
 He believes that healthcare research is the way to make substantial change in patient safety, care and experience of healthcare in the UK and beyond.
+He has an honorary fellowship with the Royal College of General Practitioners

 Competing Interests: none